kiranshashiny/Node.js_MongoDB_Express_Database/README.md

 ### Find/List first entry in the db "mydb" and "customers"
 ### Find is similar to 'select * from'

+node findone.js

 Lists the first entry in the "mydb" database and "customers" collections.

+Note: Make changes in "database", "collections" and the "column name"

 ```